 The ATA does not offer sufficient safeguards for wrongful designation, such that once an individual or organization is labeled as a terrorist, they are left with few meaningful options for redress.
-The remedy of delisting by the ATC under Rule 6 of the ATA IRR is inadequate or ineffective, considering the limited grounds for delisting85 and unlikelihood that the reviewing body, which is also the one that made the designation, will reverse its decision.
+The remedy of delisting by the ATC under Rule 6 of the ATA IRR is inadequate or ineffective, considering the limited grounds for delisting85 and the low likelihood that the same body responsible for the designation will reverse its decision.

-On the other hand, the judicial remedy of petition for certiorari before the Court of Appeals under Rule 2 of A.M.
+On the other hand, the judicial remedy of petition for certiorari before the Court of Appeals under Rule 2 of Administrative Matter (A.M.)
 No. 22-02-19-SC (Rules on the ATA of 2020 and Related Laws or ATA Rules) requires proving grave abuse of discretion based on gross misapprehension of facts or misappreciation of law-a legal threshold that may be difficult to meet, especially without access to the very evidence that led to the designation.
 In practice, as seen in the case of the CPA activists, the ATC routinely invokes the confidentiality of intelligence reports and undisclosed sources for national security reasons, thereby depriving petitioners of the ability to mount an effective challenge.

-Box 12.
-Case Study: Windel Bolinget, Sarah Abellon-Alikes, Jennifer Awingan-Taggaoa, and Stephen Tauli
+Box 11.
+Case Study: Windel Bolinget, Sarah Abellon-Alikes,

+Jennifer Awingan-Taggaoa, and Stephen Tauli